sigcsets/sigcse2020/authors/panels.md

 <a href="{{site.data.publishing.acmpubguidelines}}">Formatting requirements, MS Word template, and LaTeX template</a>
 </div>

+SIGCSE 2020 is NOT participating in the new ACM workflow, template, and production system.  *Word Authors*, please use the Interim Tempalte. *LaTex Authors*, please use the official ACM Master with the `ACM_SigConf` template.

 The following modifications and exceptions do apply:

--   When providing author information, indicate which of the panelists is the moderator by placing the word "Moderator" in parentheses after her/his name.
+-   When providing author information, indicate which of the panelists is the moderator by placing the word "Moderator" in parentheses after their name.

--   **Abstract:** Should provide a brief summary of your panel
+-   **Abstract:** Should provide a brief summary of your panel.

 - 	**Summary:** The first section should be titled Summary and should provide an expanded summary of the panel’s goals,  intended audience, and relevance to the SIGCSE community written by the moderator.